indeedeng/vowpal-wabbit-java/README.md

 ----------

-The Vowpal Wabbit (VP) package is very production friendly and it implements the state of the art in modern machine learning research.
+The Vowpal Wabbit (VW) package is very production friendly and it implements the state of the art in modern machine learning research.

-The existing java binding for VP has drawbacks:
+The existing java binding for VW has drawbacks:

  - Because of a bug, saved models may have incorrect weights
  - It requires the boost library to be installed on every machine where the wrapper is used, which is not always feasible